endilaz/hackcmu/README.md

 ## How it's built

 - **Vite + React + TypeScript**, plain `leaflet` (not react-leaflet), plain CSS.
 - **Leaflet + OpenStreetMap** raster tiles.
-No API key, no token, no tile account.
+The basemap itself needs no tile account;
+  Mapbox Directions requires the public token described above.
-- **No backend, no database, no accounts.** State is a single `localStorage` key, `sparewalk.state.v1`; Mapbox Directions is called directly from the browser.
+- **No backend, database or accounts.** Walks and Echoes use the `sparewalk.state.v1` `localStorage` entry, simulator preferences use `sparewalk.sim.v1`, and pinboard layout uses `sparewalk.pinboard.v1`.
+Mapbox Directions is called directly from the browser.

 ### The design system